racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/PyLabsApps/Home/Modeling.md

 [[/code]]

 ###Creating Custom Enumerators
-Besides the default PyLabs enumerators, such as AppStatusType and MessageType, you can create your own enumerator.
+Besides the default Pylabs enumerators, such as AppStatusType and MessageType, you can create your own enumerator.
 Each custom enumerator is a custom class that inherits from the BaseEnumeration base class.
 Always add a short description of the enumerator with `#@doc your doc here`.
 This documentation is used in the API documentation of the PyApp.